drewjtaylor/drews-node-project/README.md

 DELETE: Delete a specific user

-PUT: Will edit an existing user’s information
+PUT: Will edit an existing user’s information, updating any fields included in the JSON body of the request.

 ## /events
 GET: Will retrieve all events from database.
 (Ignore the highlighted event times for now.
-Just note that all events are returned.)
+Just note that multiple events are returned.)

 ![all events retrieved using postman](./demo-screens/all-events-postman.jpg)

-If the body of the request has a startDate (in JSON format), all events for that day are returned.
+If the body of the request has a startDate (in JSON format) but no endDate, all events for that day are returned.

 If the body of the request has a startDate and endDate, all events on or between those dates will be returned.